anthroid/ttydump/README.md

 Display bytes read from a specified serial port in various output formats.
 Kind of like `hexdump`, but for your serial port.
+Useful for microcontroller UART communication and debugging.
+MIDI protocol-aware.

 ## Usage